shayan-azizi/shayan-azizi/README.md

 I am currently a student at Allameh Helli1 High School in Tehran.
 ***
 ## Currently working on:
-- Python GUI Projects.
+- ShayanOS Kernel written in C# and Asembly
-- 2D Games with unity game engine
+- ShayanScript written in python
 - HTML & CSS and front-end developing
 ## You Can Reach me with:
 - My Website: https://shayan-azizi.github.io